Legend Airlines: Executive terminal

-Legend operated a separate executive passenger terminal at 7777 Lemmon Avenue and Lovers Lane and did not use the primary passenger terminal at Love Field.
-The Legend terminal cost $20 million to construct and reflected the airline's upscale image, with leather seats, fresh flowers, and gates designed to resemble private executive clubs.
+Legend operated a separate executive passenger terminal at the perimeter of Love Field, at 7777 Lemmon Avenue near Lovers Lane, rather than using the primary central passenger terminal.
+The Legend terminal's compact size and efficient layout allowed passengers to board flights only a few minutes after arriving at curbside.
+The terminal cost $20 million to construct and reflected the airline's upscale image, with leather seats, fresh flowers, and gates designed to resemble private executive clubs.

 The complex was built by and leased from a private investment group loosely affiliated with Legend and Dalfort but not directly controlled by either company.
 Upon Legend's collapse, the owners immediately sought new tenants, subleasing one gate to Atlantic Southeast Airlines and entering into talks with American and Continental Express, who were then sharing the only two gates in the main terminal that were not controlled by Southwest Airlines.
 Despite the owner's efforts, the gates were vacant by the summer of 2002, although some office and parking garage space had been leased to non-aviation businesses.

 In late 2005, the owners were publicly backing an effort to repeal the Wright Amendment, hoping to boost the lease value of the still-vacant gates; however, Dallas mayor Laura Miller was openly campaigning for the structure to be torn down.
-A partial repeal of the Wright Amendment was enacted in October 2006, imposing a 20-gate cap at Love Field, and the Dallas City Council immediately approved using eminent domain to seize and raze the Legend terminal.
+In June 2006, the cities of Dallas and Fort Worth, DFW Airport, Southwest Airlines, and American Airlines executed a complex agreement as a condition of their mutual support for the repeal of the Wright Amendment.
+Among other provisions, the agreement imposed a permanent 20-gate cap at Love Field and obligated Dallas to revise its airport master plan and demolish all gates in excess of that number "as soon as practical".
+After the partial repeal of the Wright Amendment became effective in October 2006, the Dallas City Council immediately approved using eminent domain to seize and raze the Legend gates to comply with the cap.
 This effectively ended negotiations to sell the facility to Pinnacle Airlines, and the gates were subsequently condemned by the federal government and torn down, with the owners receiving nothing in return.

 The owners filed a lawsuit challenging the Wright Amendment repeal on antitrust grounds but the suit was thrown out by the federal courts in late 2007.
 However, the owners filed another suit in 2008 accusing the federal government of having condemned the structure without just compensation, and in April 2016, Federal Claims Judge Margaret M. Sweeney sided with owners Love Terminal Partners and Virginia Aerospace, ordering the government to pay them $133 million plus interest for having destroyed the property's economic value.